-At a glance: It seems every time I visit the Paramount has a new look.
+At a glance: For years it seemsed every time I visited the Paramount it had a new look.
 But in 2013 the hotel underwent a deep – and dramatic – transformation under its latest owner, flashy real estate developer Aby Rosen.
-And some $40 million later, it seems this iteration is here to stay, at least long enough to catch its breath.
+And some $40 million later, it seems this iteration has settled in.

 Billeted in a1928 French Renaissance building, Paramount stands smack in the middle of the Broadway Theater District, making it a smart place to meet for a pre- or post-theater drink or dinner even if you’re not staying.